bateman/bap-vm/README.md

 ## Further config

 You might want to fine-tune the config for your guest OS according to the host machine.
 Click on `Settings`.
-At least, consider enabling bidirectional copy-and-paste between the two OS's, as shonw in the picture below.
+At least, consider enabling bidirectional copy-and-paste between the two OS's, as shown in the picture below.
 ![](./img/vb3.png)

 ## Run